blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/magic_items_1.md

 A flask of pink liquid which heals 10d4+20 hit points when consumed.

 ## Miscellaneous

+### +1 tool (Common)
+This tool grants a +1 in addition to any other bonuses that it would normally afford for the purpose of ability or skill checks.

+### +2 tool (Uncommon)
+This tool grants a +3 in addition to any other bonuses that it would normally afford for the purpose of ability or skill checks.

+### +3 tool (Rare)
+This tool grants a +3 in addition to any other bonuses that it would normally afford for the purpose of ability or skill checks.

+### Broom of flying (Common)
+This broom has a flying speed of 50ft and can seat one rider.

 ### Bag of Holding (Uncommon)
 This bag contains a portal to a pocket dimension.
 The interior has a volume